cabrerahector/recently/readme.txt

 = Done!
 What's next? =

 1. Go to *Appearance > Widgets*, drag the *Recently* widget onto your sidebar, configure it, and when you're done click on *Save*.
 2. If you have a caching plugin installed on your site, flush its cache now.
-Then, go to *Settings > Recently* and enable the *Ajaxify widget* feature.
+Then, go to *Settings > Recently* and enable the *Ajaxify widget* feature (more details: [Is Recently compatible with caching plugins?](https://github.com/cabrerahector/recently/wiki/3.-FAQ#can-recently-work-with-caching-plugins-such-as-wp-super-cache)).

 That's it!